jg-digital-media/jgdm_snooker_scorer/readme.md

   + `#player_number` - The number is to revert between 1 and 2, depending on who is at the table; programatically change the text content.
   + `#tally---potted--miss-p1` - The button that "misses" a pot attempt by player 1 and brings player 2 to the table.
   + `#tally---potted--miss-p2` - The button that "misses" a pot attempt by player 2.
 This will be disabled when player 1 is at the table.
-  + `#points_remaining` - The number of points remaining in the game. - This will be reduced by 7 when the player misses an attempt for a colour ball.. unless that colour is part of the final colour sequence.
+  + `#points_remaining` - The number of points remaining in the game. - This will be reduced by 7 when the player misses an attempt for a colour ball.
+Unless that colour is part of the final colour sequence.
   + `player---1--table` - The red icon marks the player who is at the table.
 This will move to `player---2--table` when Player 1 misses a pot attempt.
 It will appear back on `player---1--table` when Player 2 misses a pot attempt to indicate that player 1 is back at the table.
   + `#last---break--p1` - The last break made by player 1 - this will be reset when player 1 misses a pot attempt.
   + `#highest---break--p1` - The highest break made by player 1 - this will remain the same until player 1 achieves a new higher break.
 Not a change but worth noting.

 + currentPlayer (`#player_number`) text content linked to newPlayer and playerNumber element.

 + I've left this stage with turn based play in place between the 2 players.
 Play Reverts bEtween player status icons when missed pot attempts occur.
 A missed pot attempt on a colour reduces potential points by 7.
 A miss on a red ball does not reduce the points remaining.
 This is good.

 + We also have taken into account which colour a player is shooting for when thry return to the table after opponent misses a pot attempt.
 It will always return to a red ball if there are reds left on the table.